engineerslifeforme/webslides-extension/docs/purpose.md

 presentations.
 The sphinx webslides builder extension attempts to provide the full set of features of the framework as an output type from the [Sphinx Python Documentation Generator](https://www.sphinx-doc.org/en/master/).
+This allows the building of WebSlides presentations via reStructuredText or markdown and the utilization of the ecosystem of Sphinx plugins.

 ## Motivation

 Microsoft Powerpoint has a firm grip as the utility of choice for business presentation creation.
-Powerpoint and other WYSIWYG presentaion utilities provide a very capable and effective tool in many scenarios.
+Powerpoint and other WYSIWYG presentation utilities provide a very capable and effective tool in many scenarios.
 Powerpoint in particular struggles in the following scenarios: